cornell-dti/carriage-web/deployment/DEPLOY.md

 REACT_APP_ENCRYPTION_KEY
 DOMAIN
 EMAIL

+If anything is missing, contact the current developers!

 ## Section 1: First time deploying the app
 The first time the app is set up with a new domain, we need to make sure that the domain is updated in the `.env` file.
 Then, we need to run the following commands: